japila-books/spark-sql-internals/docs/spark-sql-Analyzer-ResolveRelations.md

   plan: LogicalPlan): LogicalPlan
 ----

-NOTE: `apply` is part of link:catalyst/Rule.md#apply[Rule Contract] to execute a rule on a link:spark-sql-LogicalPlan.adoc[logical plan].
+NOTE: `apply` is part of catalyst/Rule.md#apply[Rule Contract] to execute a rule on a spark-sql-LogicalPlan.md[logical plan].

-For a link:InsertIntoTable.adoc[InsertIntoTable] logical operator with a link:spark-sql-LogicalPlan-UnresolvedRelation.adoc[UnresolvedRelation] child operator, `apply` <<lookupTableFromCatalog, lookupTableFromCatalog>> and executes the link:spark-sql-Optimizer-EliminateSubqueryAliases.adoc[EliminateSubqueryAliases] optimization rule.
+For a InsertIntoTable.md[InsertIntoTable] logical operator with a spark-sql-LogicalPlan-UnresolvedRelation.md[UnresolvedRelation] child operator, `apply` <<lookupTableFromCatalog, lookupTableFromCatalog>> and executes the spark-sql-Optimizer-EliminateSubqueryAliases.md[EliminateSubqueryAliases] optimization rule.

-For a link:spark-sql-LogicalPlan-View.adoc[View] operator, `apply` substitutes the resolved table for the link:InsertIntoTable.adoc[InsertIntoTable] operator (that will be no longer a `UnresolvedRelation` next time the rule is executed).
-For link:spark-sql-LogicalPlan-View.adoc[View] operator, `apply` fail analysis with the exception:
+For a spark-sql-LogicalPlan-View.md[View] operator, `apply` substitutes the resolved table for the InsertIntoTable.md[InsertIntoTable] operator (that will be no longer a `UnresolvedRelation` next time the rule is executed).
+For spark-sql-LogicalPlan-View.md[View] operator, `apply` fail analysis with the exception:

 ```
 Inserting into a view is not allowed.
 View: [identifier].
 ```

-For link:spark-sql-LogicalPlan-UnresolvedRelation.adoc[UnresolvedRelation] logical operators, `apply` simply <<resolveRelation, resolveRelation>>.
+For spark-sql-LogicalPlan-UnresolvedRelation.md[UnresolvedRelation] logical operators, `apply` simply <<resolveRelation, resolveRelation>>.

 === [[resolveRelation]] Resolving Relation -- `resolveRelation` Method